The ERIT program allows eligible employees to voluntarily reduce their appointment percentage and corresponding pay for a specified period of time.

 Deciding to participate in ERIT represents a commitment.
 However, an unforeseen change of circumstances during your participation may occur that requires you to end your contract.
 If you wish to return to your pre-ERIT percentage of time, you may do so provided that you give your supervisor at least 30 days advance notice.
 Advance notice of termination will be waived if your request to terminate your contract is due to an emergency situation.
-You must complete the ERIT Contract Amendment (page 2) and return it in accordance with local ERIT procedures.
+You must complete the ERIT Contract Amendment.

 ERIT is intended to be two-way commitment between the employee and his or her department for the benefit of both.
 However, when there is a business need, a department head may end an ERIT contract with 30 days advance notice.

 Since ERIT commitments will be used to project departmental savings and for planning purposes during the fiscal year, percentages of time should not be changed.
 However, circumstances beyond your control may warrant an increase or decrease in the percentage reduction.
 ERIT participants may change their percentage reduction once during the ERIT contract with 30 days advance notice.
-You must complete the ERIT contract amendment and return it in accordance with local ERIT procedures.
+You must complete the ERIT contract amendment.

 With programs like ERIT, the University hopes to minimize layoffs.
 However, the current budget uncertainties make it impossible to guarantee protection from a permanent or temporary layoff for employees who volunteer for ERIT.